 Wills also can do more than distribute your assets.
 Wills can designate guardianship for any of your remaining minor children or a loved one and may make arrangements for your pets, so that they are cared for by your beloved friends for the remainder of their lives.
 They can also allow you to provide a generous contribution to a favorite charity.

 In addition to drafting wills, the practitioners at Williams, Kratcoski & Can are able to offer their services after your decease as advisors to executors in order for them to comply with the stipulations in your will.
 Should a dispute ever arise, the estate planning lawyers at our firm are ready and equipped to defend your will in a court of law.

 With the help of Williams, Kratcoski & Can, you can make your wishes known with thoughtful, thorough estate planning.
-Call us at 330-673-3444 to schedule your initial consultation.
+Contact us or give us a call at 330-673-3444 to schedule your initial consultation.
 Weekend and evening appointments are available.